 After that, for beginners, it’s a chance to get a headstart on all the new aspects of playing the violin!
 We’ll make sure your instrument is the right size and talk through its setup and care (so please do have an instrument-we can talk about this over the phone ahead of time!).
 We’ll look at expectations for practice, pace of learning, and how much parent involvement is needed.
 I’ll do my best to answer any questions you might have.
 There won’t be any actual playing this lesson–there’s too much else to do!
 That will come in our first “regular” lesson.

 For students who’ve already played, I usually ask to hear a couple pieces (so bring your music!)–something you feel is easy for you and something that is challenging.
 I’ll assess your strengths and weaknesses, and I’ll want your opinion too: on what you feel is easy or hard for you, on what you think you need and want to focus on, and if you have any goals in the short- or long-term.

 By the end of the lesson, every student should have a rough map of what their lesson path will look like, and have their questions answered.
 You’re always welcome to follow up with a phone call or email if there are other questions, and I’ll let you know if I have any concerns.

-Why are there different lesson lengths?
+Why are there different lesson lengths than most places I see?
 What’s right for me?

 How should I be involved as a parent?